 How to send questions to prospective clients

 Once your questions are set, the next step is collecting responses from clients.
 Ideally, you’d want a method that allows you to gather responses fast to make a business decision on time.
-In that case, you should use Portal — an all-in-one software for client collaboration.
+In that case, you should use Copilot — an all-in-one software for client collaboration.

-In Portal, you can create a client intake form and share it with prospects.
+In Copilot, you can create a client intake form and share it with prospects.
 They’ll fill it out and submit it right in the app, and you can have all their responses in one place.
 It’s a better way to streamline data collection for your business.

-Learn more about how Portal works.
+Learn more about how Copilot works for questionnaires.

 Share this post

 Subscribe to our newsletter to receive emails about important announcements, product updates, and guides relevant to your industry.